Magnitus-/exec-sql/README.md

 #### Arguments

--db: Database to connect to
+* db: Database to connect to
--user: Database user to connect as
+* user: Database user to connect as
--password: Password of the database user to connect as
+* password: Password of the database user to connect as

 #### Return value